When Your Dog Growls Over Bones/ Food/ Toys / Space / people

 · If he tends to move food out of his bowl, add something wet to prevent that behavior

-· Immediately get up and leave when this starts
+· Immediately move away from your dog when this starts

-· Teach place, but know that this may make the dog’s resting space more valuable, so it must be in a safe haven area, out of food traffic
+· Teach "go to mat," but know that this may make the dog’s resting space more valuable, so it must be in a safe haven area, out of foot traffic

-· Be sure your dog responds to your place cue whether you are standing, seated, or prone
+· Be sure your dog responds to your "go to mat" cue, whether you are standing, seated, or prone

 Emergency options